While there are more effective treatments, like diet and lifestyle, the default treatment method for type 2 diabetes is to prescribe medications.

 Gastrointestinal side effects are very common—people find it difficult to hold down food/ hold in food, so things like nausea, vomiting and diarrhea are common and can be severe, leading to hospitalization in some people.
 There is also a risk of pancreatitis and thyroid tumors.

-The most recently reported side effect of semaglutide, which has caused two deaths so far, is ileus.
-Ileus refers to intestinal blockage and was added as a side effect to the drug labeling for Ozempic in September 2023.
+Another serious side effect is ileus, which refers to intestinal blockage.
+This was added as a side effect to the drug labeling for Ozempic in September 2023 and is true for Wegovy as well.
 Symptoms such as cramping, pain and inability to have a bowel movement should be monitored closely.
+The condition can be fatal if not treated.

 6. Insulin: The most common side effect associated with insulin therapy is hypoglycemia, or low blood sugar, which can occur if insulin doses are too high relative to the body’s needs.
 Symptoms of hypoglycemia include dizziness, sweating, confusion, and, in severe cases, loss of consciousness.